WRMA NEWS RELEASE

-Will Rogers Medallion Finalists Named
+Will Rogers Medallion Award Festivities

-Named in honor of American humorist, social commentator and performer Will Rogers (1879–1935), the WRMA gold, silver, bronze and copper medallions will be presented to the finalists during the 2022 awards banquet Oct.
-29 in the Fort Worth Stockyards.
-WRMA annually honors creative works in 18 categories.
+Named in honor of American humorist, social commentator and performer Will Rogers (1879–1935), the WRMA gold, silver, bronze and copper medallions will be presented to the finalists during the 2023 awards banquet Saturday, Oct.
+21 in the Fort Worth Stockyards.
+WRMA annually honors creative works in 20 categories.

 Recipients (with multiple awards in parentheses) by state or country are:

 Arizona: Darrell Arnold, Colorado City; and Carol Markstrom, Tucson.